stahlmanDesign/sacred-lamps/README.md

 #README

 Sacred Lamps is a HTML5 remake originally written on the Apple II in 1990.
-It uses the ImpactJS game engine.
+It requires adding the ImpactJS game engine folder to src/lib/.
 It also uses the impact-node server instead of Impact's built-in PHP solution for the Weltmeister editor and for baking.

 #The game